Homepage

 Note for LM3S2965 and LM3S6965 users: The display part number changed on REV C evaluation kit boards.
 If you are using a REV C board then:

-1. In the project or makefile, delete the reference to osram128x64x4.c and replace it with rit128x96x4.c. rit128x96x4.c and rit128x96x4.h can be located within the FreeRTOS.org download as they are already used for other projects.
+1. In the project or makefile, delete the reference to osram128x64x4.c and replace it with rit128x96x4.c. rit128x96x4.c and rit128x96x4.h can be located within the FreeRTOS download as they are already used for other projects.

 2. In main.c, within the case statement at the top of the vOLEDTask() function, ensure the LM3S2965 and LM3S6965 use the rit128x96x4 driver, as per the other devices initialised within the same case statement.